aditya0l/Mywarehouse/README.md

-# My warehouse app
-> Notice: This is my first Flutter app so feel free to contact me for any mistakes that i made.

-Simple app for warehouse management for Android & iOS developed with Flutter 1.7.8 and Firebase.
+Simple app for warehouse management for Medicines -  Android & iOS developed with Flutter and Firebase.

 ## Getting Started